christabely/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ``h

-`How to print the effective userid`
+`1.How to print the effective userid`
 To print the effective user ID (EUID) in a Unix-like operating system, you can use the geteuid() function in a programming language like C or use the id -u command in the terminal.
 Here's how you can do it in both ways:

 `Using C`

 #include <stdio.h>
 #include <unistd.h>